Woman who died after refusing chemotherapy ‘adversely influenced’ by mother

 Her father sent her messages saying “you must discharge yourself” and “you will politely say you want to go home now” once he had heard about her diagnosis.

-Ms Shemirani also sent Miss Shemirani’s then boyfriend a voice note telling him to bring her to their family home and saying “she’s really not going to be going in or out of anywhere”, while she looked after her.
+Ms Shemirani also sent Paloma’s then boyfriend a voice note telling him to bring her to their family home and saying “she’s really not going to be going in or out of anywhere”, while she looked after her.

 “Mrs Shemirani was asked whether this meant she was taking steps to manage and control Paloma’s treatment but she did not accept this,” said Ms Wood.

-In April 2024, Miss Shemirani’s twin brother brought a High Court case to assess his sister’s ability to exercise her capacity to make medical decisions.
+In April 2024, Paloma’s twin brother brought a High Court case to assess his sister’s ability to exercise her capacity to make medical decisions.

-The case made slow progress, and while Miss Shemirani gave a witness statement saying she was making her own choices, she had said in a text that she was being “kept out” of the proceedings, the court heard.
+The case made slow progress, and while Paloma gave a witness statement saying she was making her own choices, she had said in a text that she was being “kept out” of the proceedings, the court heard.

 The coroner noted the “striking” family dysfunction which had been “on display very publicly” during the inquest.